 Consider hosting your wedding in the off-season

 Got a flexible timeline?
 Consider hosting your big day sometime during the off-season.
 This is normally the first few months of the year, so those who dream of having a winter wedding are in luck.
-Vendors also tend to be more easy going with their pricing on days other than Saturday, so think about hosting sometime during the workweek or on a Sunday (if that accommodates you and your desired guest list!).
+Vendors also tend to be more easy going with their pricing on days other than Saturday, so think about hosting a weekday wedding or on a Sunday (if that accommodates you and your desired guest list!).

 Research, research, research